 Once you’ve seen the main sights and attractions in Dubai, you might be wondering, “Is this all?
 Where can I go outside of Dubai?”
 Well, that’s an excellent question to ask- one I wish more tourists would ask, because taking a day trip from Dubai is a very rewarding experience.

-I highly recommend taking day trips from the city to other towns and other emirates such as Sharjah, Ras Al Khaimah, Abu Dhabi, and Fujairah to see a completely different side of the UAE.
+I highly recommend taking day trips from the city to other towns like Khorfakkan and Al Ain located in other emirates such as Sharjah, Ras Al Khaimah, Abu Dhabi, and Fujairah to see a completely different side of the UAE.

 The United Arab Emirates is made up of seven different emirates (think of them like states), and every emirate has a unique character and focus- such as culture, adventure, or outdoors.
 Not only can it feel like visiting completely different places but it can also often feel like different periods in the UAE’s recent history.
 For example, fresh fruit markets and tiny roadside stalls in the town of Masafi remind me of the Dubai of my childhood, in the early 90s.